atiasnir/mypy/README.md

 random graph generation (geometric and preferential attachment) and degree-preserving shuffling (requires a compilation of the accompanying c library)

 ### mypy.os
-Convinient cross-platform directory creation with won't blow up in you face
+Convenient cross-platform directory creation with won't blow up in you face

 Setup
 -----